AMERICAN WEDDINGS BLOG

 Published Monday, Jan.
 4th, 2021

-These services include any elements a family wishes and should reflect the spirit of the person they honor.
-Most follow a similar outline: A welcome, opening remarks, stories and memories about the deceased (or a eulogy speech), and a ritual of remembrance for friends and family members to participate in, such as a candle lighting ceremony.
+Wondering what to say at a funeral?
+Most funerals follow a similar outline: welcome, opening remarks, stories and memories about the deceased (or a eulogy speech), and a ritual of remembrance for friends and family members to participate in, such as a candle lighting ceremony.
+We've included these common elements below.

-To customize this script, add details and stories about the deceased's life gathered from their family and friends.
+To customize this non religious funeral service script, add details and stories about the deceased's life gathered from their family and friends.
 Include details about their favorite hobbies, music, sense of humor, friends, travels, etc.

 "Welcome everyone, and thank you all for being here today as we share in this service of love for our beloved friend ___________.